expo/expo/docs/pages/workflow/glossary-of-terms.md

 A standalone command line tool (CLI) for bootstrapping new React Native apps with the `expo` package installed and the native code generated.
 This CLI also enables the use of bootstrapping from an example project in [expo/examples](https://github.com/expo/examples).

-This package can be used by running:
+This package can be used by running any of the following commands:

 - `npx create-expo-app`
 - `yarn create expo-app`